humanathome/hangman/README.md

 Simple command line Hangman game where one player can play against the computer.

 ### Features
-- The computer chooses a random word from a text file
+- Computer chooses a random word between 5 and 12 letters long from a text file
-- Player has double the number of guesses as the length of the word
+- Number of guesses that player has is based on the length of the word + 2 (e.g. if the word is 5 letters long, the player has 7 guesses)
-- Player can guess a letter or the entire word
+- Player can guess a letter or the entire word at once
-- Player can save the game and load it later
+- Player can type a command to save the game at player's turn
+- Player can load a saved game at the beginning of the game
 - Player can choose to play again after the game is over

 ### Built with